braincharter/UML_posenet_multi/README.md

 ## How to use the estimator

+Set the parameters below, press play, enjoy!
+You can adjust most of the parameters as the video plays.

-# Parameters to set in 'PoseEstimator' game object:
+### Parameters to set in 'PoseEstimator' game object:

 For all experiment:
 - Model Type: Choose one of the four models proposed (OpenPose does not support multi-pose)